 - Receipt Time: Time SSF was received by the USPS

-- Entry Facility: Entry ZIP (drop ZIP) Code as configured within the mailing profile
+- Entry Facility: Drop ZIP Code as configured within the mailing profile

 - Mailing Date: Date SSF was received by the USPS